Tengah Island Conservation

 About Tengah Island Conservation

 Batu Batu - Pulau Tengah is a sustainably-minded, off-grid private island resort in Johor, Southern Malaysia with a focus on generating profits through tourism to create a positive impact on the surrounding environment.
 We are passionate believers that sustainable tourism can be beneficial to the environment, local communities and remain profitable for the tourism business operators.
 With that in mind, we have set-up an integrated Conservation & Sustainability Department, under the name of Tengah Island Conservation (TIC), and currently employ 4 full-time scientists who are responsible for our projects and community outreach programs.
+We are currently in the process of spinning-off TIC into a standalone non-profit society under the Malaysian ROS.

 We are dedicated to the research and protection of our natural environment.
 Our project aims to preserve the flora and fauna on and around Pulau Tengah and its surrounding islands, increase the populations of endangered sea turtles, and educate tourists and local communities on the need for marine conservation and sustainable living.